Selbe River

-The river flows through the Mongolian capital Ulaanbaatar, and merges into the Tuul river.
+The river flows through the Mongolian capital Ulaanbaatar, and merges into the Tuul River.
 The inter Ulaanbaatar city Selbe basin was renovated in 2012.
 Before this reconstruction the river was mostly dry during colder seasons.
 In the same year, the river parts in Ulaanbaatar area was declared protected status to protect against city pollutions.

+In 2025, retaining wall is being constructed along the bank of the river section that passes through Ulaanbaatar for flood mitigation.
+The wall is 1.4-km long and 4.5-meter high made of reinforced concrete.